DenverCoder1/github-readme-streak-stats/README.md

 Doing this can lead to better uptime and more control over customization (you can modify the code for your usage).

 You can deploy the PHP files on any website server with PHP installed or as a Heroku app.

+The Inkscape dependency is required for PNG rendering, as well as Segoe UI font for the intended rendering.
+If using Heroku, the buildpacks will install these for you automatically.

 ### Deploy Streak Stats instantly